-Since the main purpose of your explainer video is to inform, you have to keep it short and sweet so viewers won’t get bored or overwhelmed with information.
+The main purpose of your explainer video is to inform.
+This means you have to keep it short and sweet so viewers won’t get bored or overwhelmed with information.

 Keeping your explainer video under two minutes long, or even shorter is generally the best way to go since too much information might overwhelm people and make them easily forget.
 Focus on a few main points so that you can maximize retention.